cylondata/twister2/docs/deployment/standalone/running-jobs.md

 ## How it works

 Standalone uses OpenMPI to start the job.
+Underneath it uses mpirun command to execute the job.
+You can change the parameters of mpirun inside the ```conf/standalone/exp.sh``` script.